emupton/google-results-rest-api/README.md

+### 2019 Note: This project is not actively maintained, parsing logic on Google search results has likely changed

 # Google Results REST API Implemented in AKKA-HTTP
 This application exposes an API to retrieve a JSON-formatted search result based on a supplied query string.
 This is achieved through making a HTTP request to Google for the supplied query and then parsing the outgoing HTML with the JSoup parsing framework.